folio-org/okapi/doc/guide.md

 We use a 3-part versioning scheme, like 3.1.41

 The first number is the major version of the interface.
-It needs to be incremented when ever making a change that is not strictly backwards compatible, for example removing functionality or changing semantics.
+It needs to be incremented whenever making a change that is not strictly backwards compatible, for example removing functionality or changing semantics.
 Okapi will require that the major version number matches exactly what is required.

 The second number is the minor version of the interface.
-It needs to be incremented with compatible changes are made, for example adding new functionality or optional fields.
-Okapi will check that the module providing the service provides at least the required minor number.
+It needs to be incremented whenever compatible changes are made, for example adding new functionality or optional fields.
+Okapi will check that the module providing the service does provide at least the required minor number.

 The third number is the software version.
 It should be incremented on changes that do not affect the interface, for example fixing bugs.

-If a module requires an interface 3.1.41, it will accept
+If a module requires an interface 3.1.41, it will accept:
 * 3.1.41  - same version
 * 3.1.68  - same interface, later software version
 * 3.2.8   - Higher minor version, compatible interfaces.

-But it will reject
+But it will reject:
 * 2.2.2   - Different major version
 * 4.4.4   - Different major version
 * 3.0.99  - Lesser minor version